Are you facing issues related to anxiety, depression, relationships, trauma or major life changes?

 I trained directly under Maura Sills, the founder of Core Process Psychotherapy.

-I work holistically.
-There is scope within the sessions to discover what meaning you make of your life, and the questions which arise from this.
+My work is holistically.
+This means I engage with the spiritual dimension if this is part of your perspective.
+There is scope within the sessions for exploring what meaning you make of your life, and the questions which arise from this.

 A Journey to Deeper Awareness